 How long does the program take?

 All modules consist of six sessions.
-Each session will take 1 to 2 weeks to complete.
+Each session will take 1 week to complete.
 During each session teachers will learn more about the disorder, as well as ways to implement interventions that will help support their student in the classroom.
 Teachers can return to previous sessions for review, but will need to spend at least one week on each session before beginning the next.